natkalia/travel-agency-kodilla-14.5/README.md

 * [eslint linter](https://www.npmjs.com/package/eslint)
 * [husky for linting before commits](https://www.npmjs.com/package/husky)

+## Features

+* timer for Happy Hour in Hero component from 12:00 to 13:00 (assumed UTC, not user local time)

 ## Todo / known bugs

 - [ ] On the Trips page, add filtering by region to which the trip is being planned